Notes to the company accounts

 Liabilities arising because too much crude oil has been lifted in relation to the SDFI’s share of the production partnership are valued at production cost, while receivables from the other partners in the production partnerships are valued at the lower of production cost and the estimated present value of the future sales price.

-Purchases of third-party gas for resale and gas for inventory are recorded gross as operating expenses.
+Purchases of third-party gas for resale and purchase of gas for inventory for optimisation are recorded gross as operating expenses.
 The corresponding revenue is included in sales income.

 Purchases and sales between fields and/or transport systems